 Frozen water lines

-Every winter, a few Calgarians will experience freezing water pipes, service lines and water outages.
-Frozen pipes are not a unique phenomenon to Calgary, rather, it happens across many Canadian municipalities.
+Every winter, some Calgarians will experience freezing water pipes, service lines and water outages.
+Frozen pipes are a common phenomenon and happen in many Canadian municipalities

 Why do my lines freeze?